nkudige/x9115DMN/hw/code/9/README.md

 ### I. Abstract

 Genetic Algorithms (GA) are inspired by the mechanism of natural selection, a biological process in which stronger individuals are likely to be the winners in a competing environment.
-A positive value, generally known as the fitness value, is used to reflect the degree of "goodness" of an individual for solving the problem, and this value is closely related to the individual's objective value.[1]
+A positive value, generally known as the fitness value, is used to reflect the degree of "goodness" of an individual for solving the problem, and this value is closely related to the individual's objective value.
 Genetic Algorithms are evolutionary algorithms that may be used to solve search and optimization problems.
 In this project, we use GA to optimize the DTLZ1,3,5,7 models with 2,4,6,8 objectives and 10,20,40 decisions.

 ### II.
 Introduction